 9.5 Any updates or revisions to the Multiyear Hydroregulation Study shall be completed at BPA’s sole discretion, including the decision to perform a subsequent Multiyear Hydroregulation Study to incorporate changes in operations.

-10. CONFIDENTIALITY
+10. BPA OPERATIONAL INFORMATION CONFIDENTIALITY AND DISCLOSURE

 BPA considers all prospective operational information associated with the Tier 1 System or any Tier 1 System Resource to be proprietary and business sensitive.
 Such information that is provided by BPA to «Customer Name» or its scheduling agent pursuant to Exhibit L or this Exhibit M shall be treated as confidential by «Customer Name». «Customer Name» and any third parties it has designated to use the POCSA shall execute a POCSA Access and Use Agreement with BPA pursuant to section 5.10 in the body of this Agreement. «Customer Name» shall limit its use of such information to its employees solely for the implementation of the terms of this Agreement.
 BPA reserves the right to withhold such operational information from scheduling agents that BPA determines are significant, active participants in WECC footprint wholesale power or transmission markets and that are not Slice Customers.
 If «Customer Name» enlists the services of a scheduling agent that is not a Slice Customer, then «Customer Name» shall require its scheduling agent to develop systems or procedures that create functional separation between Slice related operational information and the scheduling agent’s marketing functions.